-Join Timothy Pintello for an in-depth discussion in this video Basic Windows Firewall settings, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Basic Windows Firewall settings, part of Windows Server 2012: Create and Manage Group Policy.

 - When working with Windows Firewall…the most common way to get to the firewall…is through the Control Panel of whichever computer…you are trying to manipulate the firewall on.…In this case, we're on our Domain Controller.…I like to go ahead and open Control Panel from…the Categories view to Large Icons view…so I can see all the different tools available to me.…If we come down here to the bottom of the list,…we'll notice we have a Firewalls applet.…Then click the Windows Firewall applet…and this brings up the interface for the…Windows Firewall.…